Propane / Heating Oil / HVAC Services

 What to do if your water heater is leaking.

-If your water heater is quite new, it may be under warranty.
-Call the service number located on the unit if this is the case.
+1. Check if the water heater is under warranty: If your water heater is relatively new, it may still be under warranty.
+You can verify this by calling the service number located on the unit.
+The manufacturer may provide free repair or replacement if it is under warranty.

-If the drain valve is leaking, you'll likely need to drain the tank and replace the entire valve.
-Contacting a professional is your best bet for this fix.
+2. Identify the source of the leak: Try to identify where the leak is coming from.
+If the drain valve is leaking, you'll likely need to drain the tank and replace the valve.

 If you have additional questions, contact Petro for sales at 888.735.5651 and services at 800.645.4328.
 We perform water heater repairs, water heater services, and replace and reinstall new water heaters.